Timi457/LightingVisualizer/README.md

 Here are the Components of the Project.
 1. I have four working lights.

-...One spotlight, one D40 and two intelligent lights.
+One spotlight, one D40 and two intelligent lights.

 2. I have a tree to test and see lighting on.

 3. I have 5 camera views to utilize the project in game mode.

 3. I have scripts for each light.

 You can turn on and off the spotlight with the space bar.

 You can turn on and off the D40 special with the right shift key.

-You can turn off the movers with the tab key. ou can change the color of the movers.
+You can turn off the movers with the tab key.

+You can change the color of the movers.

-    The B key turns the lights blue
+   1. The B key turns the lights blue
-    The C key turns the lights cyan
+   2. The C key turns the lights cyan
     The M key turns the lights magenta
     The Y key turns the lights yellow
     The W key turns the lights white